Rombaken: History

-Along the inner part of the fjord there used to be a city—Rombaksbotn—with 700 inhabitants.

-It had its time of greatness during the construction of the Ofotbanen, between 1898-1903.
+Along the inner part of the fjord, there used to be a city—Rombaksbotn—with 700 inhabitants.
+It had its time of greatness during the construction of the Ofotbanen between 1898 and 1903.

 World War II

 Rombaken was the site of several naval battles during the Battle of Narvik in World War II.
 Ten German destroyers, half the destroyer force of the Kriegsmarine, and one U-boat were sunk during the battle.
-It is also where ORP Grom, one of the two most heavily armed and fastest destroyers of World War II, was sunk by the a Heinkel He 11 from Luftwaffe's Kampfgeschwader 100.
+It is also where ORP Grom, one of the two most heavily armed and fastest destroyers of World War II, was sunk by a Heinkel He 11 from Luftwaffe's Kampfgeschwader 100.

 After World War II

 Parts of the bow of the German destroyer Georg Thiele remain visible above the water in Rombaksbotn to this day.
 The wrecks at Narvik remain popular diving spots, although some are off-limits because they still contain unexploded ordnance.
-Three of the German destroyers were lifted in 1964 and moved to Framnesodden, near Eidsvoid, to clear the shipping lane.
 The destroyers Anton Schmitt, Diether von Roeder and Wilhelm Heidkamp rest in 12 m of water there and were opened for diving.
-A number of other wrecks are accessible, too, but most have been preserved as historic sites and it is forbidden to dive to them.
+Several other wrecks are accessible, too, but most have been preserved as historic sites, and it is forbidden to dive into them.